sschnug/website/content/home/about.md

 I'm somebody interested in many branches of computer science, operations research and applied math.

-This small page is dedicated to give a small overview of my interests and also some of my work.
+This page is dedicated to give a small overview of my interests and also a description of *some* of my software (available on Github).